MicrosoftDocs/power-automate-docs/articles/process-mining-overview.md

 These areas represent key challenges and opportunities for businesses to improve their operations, stay competitive, and meet the needs of their customers.

 ## Components

+Following are the main components for the process mining capability:

 - [Data requirements](process-mining-processes-and-data.md#data-requirements)